-Read the current issue here: Spring 2017 Issue
+Read the current issue here: Fall 2018 Issue

 The UFIR is an online student-edited journal of international affairs that, with the support of the Political Science Department, seeks to offer an outlet for students to discuss the issues of today that have the potential to change the realities of tomorrow.

 We are seeking articles in which writers take a position on a notable issue pertaining to world affairs and reinforce that position with argument and evidence.
 You can use previously written papers from International Relations, Comparative Politics, or History classes (as long as they meet the international affairs criteria), or you can compose your own article if you wish.

 While there are no set limits on length of articles, it is recommended that articles fall somewhere in the range of 4 to 12 pages (1200 to 3000 words) in length.
 Submissions should include citations whenever outside material is incorporated into the article; however, the use of arguments or support from previously published sources is not required for your work to be considered for publication.

 In addition to the article, please include a brief (2 to 3 sentences) biography of the author that includes major, class standing, and any other information showing interest and knowledge of the subject.